dart-lang/site-www/src/_guides/language/concurrency/index.md

   * Add a figure up high in the doc? (if so, what?)

 Qs:
-* We say that Isolate.spawn() sets up the new isolate with a "copy of [the calling isolate's] code".
-Is that accurate?
-Should it instead be something like "with read access to the calling isolate's code"?
 * The figures are by the index file, under images.
 Should we instead use the asset system?
 E.g., see the source for the following figure:

 <img src="{% asset number-class-hierarchy.svg @path %}" alt="Object is the parent of num, which is the parent of int and double">